A lump sum is a one off amount of money. Lump sums can count in your income test. If so, they may affect your payment from us.

 - a payout for damages to property or personal effects

 - some redress payments, such as for negligence

 - one off payments for a prize, reward or lottery win

 - a gambling win unless this happens often or you gamble for a living

-- compensation from an Australian trust
+- compensation from an Australian trust.

-When they may still affect your payment
+When lump sums may still affect your payment

 Buying or paying off assets

-If you buy a non financial asset it will count in the assets test.
+If you buy a non-financial asset it will count in the assets test.
 This includes things like art work or a holiday home.